-Approximately 35% and 38% of accounts receivable were due from the Medicare program as of June 30, 2016 and 2015, respectively.
+Approximately 35% of accounts receivable were due from the Medicare program as of June 30, 2017 and 2016.

 The Medicare and Medicaid reimbursement programs represent a substantial portion of the Health System's revenues.
 The Health System's operations are subject to numerous laws and regulations of federal, state, and local governments.
 These laws and regulations include, but are not necessarily limited to, matters such as licensure, accreditation, government health care program participation requirements, reimbursement for patient services and Medicare, and Medicaid fraud and abuse.